Who can be a living kidney donor?

 How to get Tested?

-The first step is to reach out to the nurse coordination at UMMC (Sanette 410-).
+The first step is to reach out to a living nurse coordinator at UMMC (410-328-5408).
 Then it's a simple blood test to determine cellular eligibility.
 The next phase is to determine physical eligibility -- are you physically capable of being a donor.
 This phase consists of various diagnostic tests at a transplant center/hospital.

 Long Term Risks?